Mirror therapy offers an interesting method for regaining mobility after a stroke – even if the hand and arm are paralyzed.

 Then, at the end of this article, we’ll show you how to do mirror therapy – on your own at home or with a therapist.

 How Mirror Therapy Works for Stroke Rehabilitation

 Mirror therapy utilizes a tabletop mirror to create a reflection of your arm or hand.

 The mirror is always placed over the affected side so that the non-affected side is in the reflection.
+Then, the patient is using the non-affected arm to do various arm movements/exercises, while watching the reflection in the mirror.
 This tricks the brain into thinking that you’re moving your affected arm, for example, even though you aren’t.

 To understand how this helps with motor recovery after stroke, let’s quickly discuss how mirror therapy got started.

-Historically, mirror therapy has been used to help relieve phantom limb pain (where an amputee experiences pain in their amputated arm that isn’t actually there).
+Historically, mirror therapy has been used to help relieve phantom limb pain (where an amputee experiences pain in their amputated limb that isn’t actually there).

 Mirror therapy helps relieve this pain (after numerous sessions) by helping the brain recognize and “feel” the arm.
 As a result, the pain decreases in as little as 3 weeks.
 But, how?